-As a child growing up in Trinidad, I'd always get excited whenever we went to a beach that had a small cove or that required a small hike and adventure to get there.
+As a child growing up in Trinidad, I'd always get excited whenever we went to a beach that had a small cove or that involved a small hike and adventure in getting there.

 My sisters, friends, and I were always in desperate search of adventure by the water, and my time in the Algarve region of Portugal reminded me of that never-ending and somewhat unfulfilled quest during my childhood.
 Filled with coves, caves, hikes, and surprises around every corner, I felt a great sense of accomplishment for my younger self as I explored the South of Portugal.

 We booked this trip in advance, which allowed me ample time to get my "research life" in order.
 So I Googled (of course) from Lisbon to the Algarve, everything that we should do and where we should go, but almost a month before our vacation, I decided to just disregard much of it.
 I didn't feel like planning anymore, I'd figured out the basics- we'd agreed on where to stay and had rented a car.
 That was a good enough start- or so I thought.

 So we got to Portugal, explored Lisbon, and then headed to the Algarve in our rented mini convertible!
 I'd had a picture of how we'd spend our summer days in the Algarve, and it was finally happening.
 So I buckled my seatbelt and got ready for the ride.